DefGuard/docs/admin-and-features/openid-connect/grafana-setup.md

 #### Add grafana app on defguard

-First, go to the defguard OpenID tab and click add new app button.
+First, go to the Defguard OpenID tab and click add new app button.

 1. Add the name Grafana
 2. Redirect Url add `https://<grafana domain>/login/generic_oauth` where is the address of your grafana instance.